Prudhvik-1996/schoolsgo-web/deploy.md

 ## Deployment process complete!

-This Markdown file provides a clear and structured overview of the deployment process, making it
+This Markdown file provides a clear and structured overview of the deployment process.
-easier to read and follow.
-Each step is separated by a horizontal line (`---`) for better readability.